MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 * Check the internal structure integrity of the MicroJvm virtual machine with the :ref:`LLMJVM_checkIntegrity API <core_engine.check_integrity>` to detect memory corruptions in native functions.
 * Use the :ref:`Heap Usage Monitoring Tool <heap_usage_monitoring>` to estimate the heap requirements of an application.
 * The :ref:`heapdumper` tools analyze the content of the heap.
-They are helpful to detect memory leaks and to look for optimization of the heap usage.
+They are helpful to detect memory leaks and look for optimization of the heap usage.

    .. figure:: images/HeapAnalyzer-example.png
       :alt: Heap Analyzer Example